digital-work-lab/open-source-project/02-git.md

 Caveats:

-- Need to learn and understand the system
+- Need to learn and understand the underlying model
 - Not built for binary files or large media files

 ![bg right:35% width:300px](../assets/git_logo.png)